Skip to content

 Sacrifice

 What it cost.
 Missed births, anniversaries, holidays.
 Lost friends.
 Came home changed.
-But you’d do it again.
-This isn’t self-pity — it’s establishing that you’ve paid dues most politicians haven’t.
+Yet you’d do it again.
+This isn’t self-pity.
+Instead, it’s establishing that you’ve paid dues most politicians haven’t.

 Example: “I missed my daughter’s first steps because I was defending our country in Afghanistan.
 That’s what service means.”